Angleito/Angleito.github.io/index.md

 # Hello, I'm Angel Ortega-Melton

+I'm a new aspiring programmer leveraging AI tools to accelerate learning and project building.
+With experience in Python, JavaScript, and web development fundamentals, I focus on creating innovative solutions with modern technologies.
+I have a strong background in customer service and operational logistics with proven ability to adapt to different environments and learn new skills quickly.
+I'm seeking opportunities to combine my technical learning journey and customer-focused background in a software development role.

-I'm a developer passionate about creating innovative solutions.
-This portfolio showcases my projects and articles on various technical topics.
+This portfolio showcases my projects and articles on various technical topics, with a particular focus on blockchain development, AI integration, and efficient system design.

 ## Latest Projects